MrGabigoo/FailZilla/README.md

 I don't know.

 ## Can I have a quick demo?
 Sure, just download [this executable](https://github.com/MrGabigoo/FailZilla/raw/master/failzilla-clientside/bin/Debug/failzilla-client.exe).
-It **won't** save your data, only demonstrate the idea (it's a different build of both the _client_ and the _server_ components)
+It **won't** save your data, only demonstrate the idea (it's a different build of both the _client_ and the _server_ components).
+If you don't trust this file, please compile the project yourself and see for yourself

 **For the demo to work properly you need to have FileZilla installed and some server info saved**